BRP Inc. research snapshot

 DOO AI Trading Strategy Framework

 DOO AI trading strategy is a framework for approaching the stock based on technical and fundamental signals.
 It is not personalized investment advice.
-Given the extended rally and proximity to the 52-week high, risk management is especially important.
+Given the tariff-driven earnings uncertainty, position sizing and stop discipline matter more than usual.

 Trend-following setup